Quilted Comforts by Dot Collins

 This is a tell-show-do class.
 There will be description, practice, demo, and execution of a lot of shapes and feather designs that you can use on your quilts.
 You will not take home a finished project but you will have lots of samples, drawn designs, and a handout.

-New Workshop!
 Spinning Stars

 Spinning Stars quilts are paper pieced – two different size wall quilts are available options for this paper pieced class which utilizes 60-degree triangles arranged with star strips and/or background strips to create the appearance of spinning stars.

-New Workshop!
 Memories Squared

 Memories Squared – the use of memory blocks – T-shirts or photographs – sashed with squares to make them fit together.
 T-shirts or photographs do not have to be all the same size to work in this quilt – in fact, it will be more interesting if they are not.
 How to make them fit together is part of the class.
 The size of your quilt will depend on the sizes and the numbers of memory blocks you use.